Mariam-Saad512003/Task-Scheduler-Task-Planner/README.md

 - **Delete Tasks**: Remove tasks from the task list.

 ### **Filtering and Sorting:**
-- **Filter tasks** based on criteria like status, priority, and due date.
+- **Filter tasks** based on criteria like status, priority,  due date, and creation time.
 - **Sort tasks** by due date, priority, or creation date.

 ### **Notifications:**
-- Highlight tasks nearing their deadline.
+- Highlight tasks nearing their deadline with yellow and the expired tasks with red .
 - Send notifications for overdue tasks.

 ### **Persistence:**
-- Save tasks to a file and load them back (supports JSON and plain text file formats).
+- Save tasks to a file and load them back ( JSON ).